Yoast/duplicate-post/readme.txt

 If you find this useful and you if you want to contribute, there are three ways:

    1. You can [write me](http://www.lopo.it/contatti/) and submit your bug reports, suggestions and requests for features;
-   2. If you want to translate it to your language (there are just a few lines of text), you can [contact me](http://www.lopo.it/contatti/) and I’ll send you the .pot catalogue; your translation could be featured in next releases;
+   2. If you want to translate it to your language (there are just a few lines of text), you can use the [Launchpad translation project](https://translations.launchpad.net/duplicate-post/), or [contact me](http://www.lopo.it/contatti/) and I’ll send you the .pot catalogue; your translation could be featured in next releases;
    3. Using the plugin is free, but if you want you can send me some bucks with PayPal [here](http://www.lopo.it/duplicate-post-plugin/)

+== Upgrade Notice ==

+= 1.1 =
+New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 1.1 =
+* WP 3.0 compatibility (not tested against multiblog feature, so beware)
+* Option page: minimum user level, title prefix, fields not to be copied, copy post/page date also
+* Added German, Swedish, Romanian, Hebrew, Catalan (incomplete) and Polish (incomplete) language files

 = 1.0 =
 * Better integration with WP 2.7+ interface